Central Park Mall in fall in NYC.

 pignoli cookies on athur avenue in the bronx during fall in New York City

-Enjoying fresh-made Italian pignoli cookies on Arthur Avenue.
+Enjoying freshly-made Italian pignoli cookies on Arthur Avenue.
 Photo via Jessie Festa.

 While walking is the norm here, the streets of New York are not created equal.

-In DUMBO, Washington Street is the perfect spot for a perfectly-framed New York photo featuring the Manhattan Bridge and Empire State Building.
+In DUMBO, Washington Street is a stunning spot for a photo featuring the Empire State Building framed by the archway of the Manhattan Bridge.

 In Greenwich Village, Minetta Street is lined with 19th-century architecture and has a curve because of an underground stream shaping its bend.